 To ensure that resources are used efficiently, and alien species are managed effectively, all alien species should be prioritised for management.
 One approach that has been proposed to determine this, is ranking, and managing alien species based on their impacts.
 Alien species are considered to represent one of the greatest threats to rocky shore communities in Saldanha Bay, owing to their potential to become invasive, and displace naturally occurring indigenous species.
 The Environmental Impact Classification for Alien Taxa (EICAT) ranks species based on their impacts (Blackburn et al. 2014), allowing management to be prioritised towards those posing the highest risk.
 Although it has been suggested that the EICAT be used to prioritise species of concern in Saldanha Bay, the use of this approach within the marine context is limited.
 This is because it depends upon knowledge of species-specific impacts in a particular area, information which is not always readily available for most marine species.
-In South Africa, for example, impacts have only been quantified for only 16% of taxa known to be alien (Alexander et al. 2015, Robinson et al. 2016).
-In addition, impacts are context dependent and as such, impacts in one area cannot be used to infer impacts in another (Kumschick et al. 2015, Robinson et al. 2016).
-Studies investigating the impacts of these species in Saldanha Bay are desperately needed to prioritise management actions.
+In South Africa, for example, impacts have only been quantified for only 16% of taxa known to be alien (Alexander et al. 2016; Robinson et al. 2016).
+In addition, impacts are context dependent and as such, impacts in one area cannot be used to infer impacts of these species in Saldanha Bay are desperately needed to prioritise management actions.